Hello, friends. I’ve got news: I’ve launched a beautiful business, and I couldn’t be happier about it.

 editors note: This post comes to us courtesy of Karen Faith, a brilliant ethnographer, writer, and empath.
 I had the pleasure of working with Karen at Moonshot Lab, and she taught me most of what I know about the practical (and impractical) applications of empathy. — ML

 When designing solutions for others, we must try to achieve empathy for their experience.
 I have a hunch that trying may be as good as it gets.

 Ed Note: We’ve been deeply honored to have Karen Faith as a member of Moonshot for almost the last two years.
 Sadly, this is her last contribution to the Moonshot blog, because she’s moving on to pursue other opportunities.
 We’re already missing her, but we know that she’ll have fantastic adventures.

 When I practice ethnography, I am granted the chance to understand others by trying on their lives for a moment.
 So when the Moonshot team asked me to get familiar with chatbots, I should have known things were about to get weird. …

-Karen Faith is an ethnographer and facilitator specializing in empathy training for research, collaboration, and human citizenship.
+Karen Faith is an ethnographer and founder of Others Unlimited, empathy training for research, collaboration, and citizenship.